4garfield/4garfield.github.io/_posts/2020-01-12-build-angular-universal-application-series-2-seo-and-transferstate.md

 toc: true
 ---

-This is the first series for build angular universal application: SEO and transferstate.
+This is the second series for build angular universal application: SEO and transferstate.

 ## SEO for Angular Universal